 4. You will have to submit payment if you do not qualify for a fee waiver.
 The fee must be received to complete your application.

-Pay the fee with a major credit card or mail a check made payable to Florida Gulf Coast University to Florida Gulf Coast University, Office of Undergraduate Admissions, 10501 FGCU Blvd.
+You may pay the fee with a major credit card or mail a check made payable to Florida Gulf Coast University to Florida Gulf Coast University, Office of Undergraduate Admissions, 10501 FGCU Blvd.
 S., Fort Myers, FL 33965-6565.
+We also accept the following application fee waiver requests: SAT/ACT Fee Waiver, NACAC Fee Waiver, Common App Fee Waiver, email from high school Counselor, written request from students, and documentation demonstrating participation in Free/Reduced Lunch.

 Tips for applying